Skip to content

 Figure 11-6 Single insertion operation

-The overall process of insertion sort is shown in Figure 11-7.
+The overall flow of insertion sort is shown in Figure 11-7.

-1. Initially, the first element of the array is sorted.
+1. Initially, the first element of the array has completed sorting.

-2. The second element of the array is taken as base, and after inserting it into the correct position, the first two elements of the array are sorted.
+2. Select the second element of the array as base, and after inserting it into the correct position, the first 2 elements of the array are sorted.

-3. The third element is taken as base, and after inserting it into the correct position, the first three elements of the array are sorted.
+3. Select the third element as base, and after inserting it into the correct position, the first 3 elements of the array are sorted.

-4. And so on, in the last round, the last element is taken as base, and after inserting it into the correct position, all elements are sorted.
+4. And so on.
+In the last round, select the last element as base, and after inserting it into the correct position, all elements are sorted.

 Example code is as follows: